mpenet/hayt/README.md

 * [clojurewerkz/cassaforte](https://github.com/clojurewerkz/cassaforte)
 * [mpenet/casyn](https://github.com/mpenet/casyn)

-Hayt development is the result of collaboration, thanks to our [contributors](https://github.com/mpenet/hayt/contributors).

 The different layers of the library are decoupled, that means you could only use the query compiler (`qbits.hayt.cql`) and create your own dsl on top of it if the one on `qbits.hayt.dsl` is not of your